pace-neutrons/Horace/documentation/user_docs/docs/manual/Observing_SQW_data.rst

 function to an object.

 To return full essential information about Horace objects in memory, one may use ``to_struct`` method.
-Majority of Horace objects are ``serializable`` objects, which means they may be converted into serial sequence of bytes.
+Majority of Horace objects are ``serializable`` objects, which means they may be converted into linear sequence of bytes and reconstruct from this sequence.
 ``to_struct`` method is used for converting object into a structure containing information, sufficient for recovering ``sqw`` or ``dnd`` object from this information.